 “Today again the problem of racial wrongs and racial hatreds is the central moral problem of our republic.”

-As was the case with Dr. King, Shriver's spiritual faith fueled him in his quest to tackle the injustices he witnessed around him.
+As happened with Dr. King, Shriver’s spiritual faith fueled him in his quest to tackle the injustices he witnessed around him.
 True, he was not a typical spiritual leader, nor a specialist when it came to the subject of race.
-"I am not a theologian.
-I am not an 'expert' in race relations," Shriver admits to his audience.
-He adds: "My only credentials for speaking to you are my experience here in Chicago with the Interracial Council, my work with the Peace Corps, and a layman's strong interest in making faith personally meaningful in a disturbing world."
+“I am not a theologian.
+I am not an ‘expert’ in race relations,” Shriver admits to his audience.
+He adds: “My only credentials for speaking to you are my experience here in Chicago with the Interracial Council, my work with the Peace Corps, and a layman’s strong interest in making faith personally meaningful in a disturbing world.”

 Even as a lay person, Shriver challenged the spiritual leaders at the conference.
-In his words we hear an urgent call, that they should take on the responsibility of eliminating discrimination, injustice, inequity, and all of the ugly ways in which the scourge of racism manifests itself in society.
-"As a layman, for example, I wonder why I can go to church 52 times a year and not hear one sermon on the practical problems of race relations," Shriver criticizes.
-After all, if "racial wrongs and racial hatreds" are, indeed, "the central moral problem of our republic", then it stands to reason that our spiritual leaders must play an active role in ensuring that the scourge of racism be eliminated.
+In his words we hear an urgent call, that they should take on the responsibility of eliminating discrimination, injustice, inequity, and all of the ugly ways in which the scourge of racism manifested itself in society.
+“As a layman, for example, I wonder why I can go to church 52 times a year and not hear one sermon on the practical problems of race relations,” Shriver criticizes.
+After all, if “racial wrongs and racial hatreds” are, indeed, “the central moral problem of our republic”, then it stands to reason that our spiritual leaders must play an active role in ensuring that the scourge of racism be eliminated.